-To apply for a bursary placement, please email firstname.lastname@example.org with the name of the workshop, inspiration day or agent insights session you would like to attend.
+Please check the listing for a workshop first to see if a bursary is available.
+To apply for the bursary placement, email firstname.lastname@example.org with the name of the workshop, inspiration day or agent insights session you would like to attend.
 Please also attach one of the following proofs of low income:

 If you are in receipt of state benefits, please provide a copy of:

 - Proof of means-tested state benefits (such as housing benefit, council tax benefit, Universal Credit, Income Support, pension credit, Job Seeker’s Allowance, or other similar benefits), or